Hepatitis C Virus Genotype, Serum

 Clinical Information Discusses physiology, pathophysiology, and general clinical aspects, as they relate to a laboratory test

-Unique nucleotide sequences of certain regions (ie, 5'-noncoding, core, NS5b) of the hepatitis C virus (HCV) genome allow classification of HCV into 6 major genotypes or clades (1 to 6), based on the most recently proposed HCV genotype nomenclature.
+Unique nucleotide sequences of certain regions (eg, 5'-noncoding, core, NS5b) of the hepatitis C virus (HCV) genome allow classification of HCV into 6 major genotypes or clades (1 to 6), based on the most recently proposed HCV genotype nomenclature.
 In the United States, the most commonly encountered HCV genotypes are 1a and 1b, followed by genotypes 2 and 3.
-Worldwide geographic distribution, disease outcome and response to antiviral therapy differ among the genotypes.
+Worldwide geographic distribution, disease outcome, and response to antiviral therapy differ among the genotypes.
 Therefore, reliable methods for genotype determination are important for proper selection of antiviral therapy and optimal patient management.
-Infections with HCV genotypes 2 and 3 have better therapeutic response rates (80% to 90%) than genotypes 1 and 4 (40%-50%) to current standard combination therapy (ribavirin plus pegylated interferon alpha-2a or alpha-2b).
+Infections with HCV genotypes 2 and 3 have better therapeutic response rates (80%-90%) than genotypes 1 and 4 (40%-50%) to current standard combination therapy (ribavirin plus pegylated interferon alpha-2a or alpha-2b).
 Duration of current standard combination therapy is 24 weeks for chronic HCV genotype 2 and 3 infections in patients who show early virologic response (>2 log or 100-fold decrease in HCV RNA or no detectable HCV RNA at week 12 of therapy), while patients with chronic HCV genotype 1 and 4 infections receive a minimum of 48 weeks of combination therapy if early virologic response is achieved.

 The following algorithms are available in Special Instructions: